danrnascimento/gatinho-sender/README.md

 ### Goal

-Create a simple app to upload images and Should be able to have multiples styles and different implementations but the presentation layer (react components, etc) shouldn't know anything about the api communication, etc.
+Create a simple app to upload images and Should be able to have multiples styles and different implementations but the presentation layer (react, styled components, etc) shouldn't know anything about the API communication, etc.

-I need to create three differents options to implement the upload api.
+I need to create three different options to implement the upload API.

 - Local Storage;
 - Graphql;